scmacdon/AWSTracker/BlogApp/Readme.md

 The JAR file is located in the **target** folder (which is a child folder of the project folder).

-## Deploy the application to Elastic Beanstalk

-Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
-An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev, or prod-web, prod-worker, qa-web, qa-worker).

-If this is your first time accessing this service, you will see a **Welcome to AWS Elastic Beanstalk** page.
-Otherwise, you’ll see the Elastic Beanstalk Dashboard, which lists all of your applications.

 ## Deploy the Lambda functions

 1. Open the Lambda console at https://us-west-2.console.aws.amazon.com/lambda/home.